- VIDEO BASED CLASSES FOR INDIVIDUALS OR SMALL GROUPS

 Active Parenting uses videos to demonstrate specific and relevant situations for parents of kids ages 5 – 12.
 The program focuses on communication, effective discipline, building self-esteem and helping kids resist negative peer pressure.

-Parenting Wisely is an evidence-based program for parents of kids ages 10 – 18.
+Parenting Wisely is an evidence-based program with two sections for either parents of kids ages 3-10 or the second section is for parents of kids ages 10 – 18.
 This easy-to-use computer-based course teaches skills parents can use immediately to gain cooperation from their kids and strengthen family relationships.
 This program has been shown to reduce child and adolescent behavior problems, increase parent confidence, and improve family relationships.

 Multi-Session Classes for Groups